The Spiritual Intelligence of Scripture

 - “O Galatians without intelligence!”
 (Galatians 3:1)

 The purpose of education is to develop a child's intelligence in light of Piaget's stages of cognitive development.
-Universities endeavor to to develop more fully the many forms of human intelligence: logical, technical, artistic, musical, relational, moral, religious (in religious studies), etc. Intelligence can be be equated with technical rationality in logic and engineering but not in all other forms of human intelligence.
-Most English Bible translations use “mind” or “spirit” rather than “intelligence” but in the social sciences as in all of education it is more common to write about intelligence rather than mind or spirit.
+Universities endeavor to develop more fully the many forms of human intelligence: logical, technical, artistic, musical, relational, moral, religious (in religious studies), etc. Technical rationality is a very limited form of intelligence; it applies only to logic and engineering but not in other forms of human intelligence.
+Most English bible translations use “mind” or “spirit” rather than “intelligence” but in the social sciences as in education it is more common to write about intelligence than mind or spirit.

 Scriptural intelligence, like literary intelligence, requires a great familiarity of the texts.
 It takes years of study to assimilate the scriptural subculture, and it requires daily meditation rather than academic studies.
 Biblical intelligence leads to spiritual wisdom, while theology leads to cognitive wisdom; both are desirable but biblical intelligence should have the priority.

-Today on television we could see coming to Mass about 2,000 men at the end of their three day pilgrimage on foot; they had come to Cotignac, a sanctuary dedicated to Mary and Joseph.
+Today on television one could see coming to Mass about 2,000 men at the end of their three day pilgrimage on foot.
+They had come to Cotignac, a sanctuary dedicated to Mary and Joseph.
 These fathers came from all over France to discuss, share, and pray for their families, especially their children.
 (Wives have their own 2-3 day pilgrimage a few weeks later).
 I found their piety during this outdoor Mass and their testimonies after Mass to be a good illustration of my understanding of John 1:1.